WPmercs/word-count-and-limit/readme.txt

 5. The output for the format : `#input`/`#max` characters, `#left` left | `#words` words (when over the limit)

 == Changelog ==

+= 1.2.1 =
+* Now, when a post has reached max word count you can still save it (but not publish).

 = 1.2 =
 * Fixed wrong post type display in option page